kristoff-it/redis-memolock/README.md

 A **bad example** is using a MemoLock to guard a computation that might be corrupted by concurrent writers.
 If your mistake is bad enough, you might end up in a situation where both writes succeed and the result becomes corrupted.
 Don't use this lock to do distributed transactions, for example.
-*Fix: just dont.*
+*Fix: just don't.*

 I'm writing this warning because distributed locking is a complex subject and it's easy to misuse tools if you expect from them greater guarantees than they actually provide.
-As stated already, this library tries to be lightweight to enhance performance, not guarantee full mutual exclusion.
+As stated previously, this library tries to be lightweight to enhance performance, not guarantee full mutual exclusion.
 While not providing such functionality can be seen as a limitation, the upside is that such library would not not scale as much (because of a higher level of coordination) and would not allow you